 I headed back to the chamber to check on Leann but once I turned around, Tanya showed herself in her beauty façade telling me; “she is not meant for you, you and I belong together my queen.”

-You made all this up to separate me from her!
+“You made all this up to separate me from her!
 She knows something about you, something you are fiercely trying to hide from me.
-You better not hurt her or I promise you, I will dump you back to where you belong!
+You better not hurt her or I promise you, I will dump you back to where you belong!”

 Tanya looked irritated but didn’t say a word.